Polar Alignment Tutorial

-Next step is to confirm the mount is pointing north - you will need a compass for this.
+Next step is to confirm the mount is pointing north -

 And it is just a case of moving the tripod legs backwards and forwards until the counterbalance shaft and weight (if fitted at this stage) is pointing due north as in the photo below.

 Next thing you want to do is to find out your Latitude and Longtitude.
-You can get this from various places - car satnav, applet on smart phone and of course - the internet.
+You can get this from various places -

 The reason for doing these previous two steps "roughly" is so that when you look through the polarscope, Polaris should be visible somewhere within the reticule.

 Put your spirit level in the mount dovetail bracket and make sure the base of it is flush with the recess.
 Tighten gently just to secure.

 Do not adjust the RA lever at all for the moment.

 Release the Declination lock level as shown in the picture and rotate the shaft clockwise or counter clockwise until the spirit level indicates it is perfectly parallel to the ground.

 Now what I did (as suggested by Mark) is to use a marker pen and mark an arrow just by that black grub screw then release the screws on the dec scale and set it at zero exactly as indicated in the photo below.
 Tighten the screws -